mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Encumberance

 Weights of objects are not listed because the game rules assume that how much a character carries is not tracked.
-If the GM determines that a character is carrying too much equipment though, he should either A) assign a difficulty and ask for a Stamina test, or B) assign the weight, speed, and Stamina cost to be deducted from the appropriate STATS.
+If the GM determines that a character is carrying too much equipment though, he should either A) assign a difficulty and ask for a Stamina test, or B) assign the weight, speed, and Stamina cost to be deducted from the appropriate STATIS.
 Method A is useful when a character wants to carry a single heavy object for a limited time, for example moving a hefty iron safe out of a bank and loading it into a pickup truck bed.
 Method B works well for long term encumbrance such as when a character dons a backpack full of survival gear, it sets off across the tundra.

 ### Melee Weapons